JuliaGizmos/Interact.jl/README.md

 A full API documentation is in the works.

-Interact has been tested with IPython 2.1.0+
+Interact has been tested with IJulia on IPython 2.1.0+